gnat/surreal/README.md

 ```

 ## 🤔 Why choose `me()` and `any()` over `$()` and `$$()`
-* Zero ambiguity; unlike jQuery where `$()` returns different things depending on context.
+* Less ambiguity; unlike jQuery where `$()` returns different things depending on context.
 Less need for sanity checks.
 * Readability.
-Reads like English and is self describing.
+Reads more like English and is self describing.
-* Same verbbage as [Hyperscript](https://hyperscript.org) making this an excellent transitional library.
-* Super convenience of working with elements directly instead of an Array all of the time.
+* Convenience of working with elements directly instead of an Array all of the time.

 ## 📚️ Inspired by